uoftgasa/uoftgasa.github.io/markdown/index.md

  - **AB111** - Graduate student meeting room
 	 - accessible via your mailroom key
-	 - this room must be booked prior to use with the booking calendar in the Internal
+	 - this room must be booked prior to use with the booking calendar in the Internal tab of the [astronomy website](https://astro.utoronto.ca)
 	 - capacity ~2
  - **AB101-H** - Conference room
 	 - accessible via your mailroom key